 Flounder season is now open and we still have a few great deep water protected boat slips for 2015.
 Our slip pricing is lower for smaller boats this year and a little higher for larger boats.
 We are able to accommodate those who want to pay over time rather than all at once.
-The discounted seasonal slip rental rate is $45 per foot ($720 for a 16 foot boat minimum), Dry dock price with unlimited ramping is lower and we have a special deal for local veterans who might otherwise not be able to aford to enjoy the marina.
+The discounted seasonal slip rental rate is $45 per foot ($720 for a 16 foot boat minimum, Dry dock price with unlimited ramping is lower and we have a special deal for local veterans who might otherwise not be able to afford to enjoy the marina.
 Download a rental application here.
 Call Bruce with any questions at 856-447-3576.

 Money Island is in rural Cumberland County, New Jersey on the southwest tip of the state with the Post Office of Newport NJ 08345.
 We are the smallest community in Downe Township, promoted as "the nature lover's paradise", on the Delaware Bay shore.
 The community consists of two roads, Nantuxent Drive and Bayview Avenue with an additional unpaved spur officially known as East Nantuxent but locally referred to as "shell lane".
 The marina bait house is the first building visible as you approach the island from the causeway.

 The marina is located on Nantuxent Cove, where the Nantuxent Creek enters the middle Delaware Bay.
 We are about 60 miles directly south of Philadelphia via Route 55 and about 16 miles southwest of Millville New Jersey.
 We are 8 nautical miles east of Dover Delaware.
 Get driving directions from Google Maps.